 However, I do have some strong (and, I believe, sound) preferences that I’ve turned into rules for how I want you to format print documents for me–at least most print documents, most of the time (e.g., essays, reading responses, annotated bibliographies).
 So, you can consider these the rules for any print document (or print-like document, such as an essay submitted electronically) I ask you to turn in.
 You may rely on them, unless I tell you otherwise.
 If I want something different, the burden’s on me to tell you.

 These rules differ somewhat from the typical MLA-ish essay format.

 I have come to view the typical “double-spaced, Times New Roman 12 pt font, 1 inch margins” paper assignment (including my own in the past–cough, cough) as a near-perfect example of asking students for poor document design.
-I usually give suggested lengths for assignments in words, not pages, so there is no need to have everyone produce a paper that looks exactly like this, nor is there a need for finished work to always look like a draft that just rolled out of the carriage of a typewriter.
+I usually give suggested lengths for assignments in words, not pages, so there is no need to have everyone produce a paper that looks like an example in some tedious handbook, nor is there a need for finished work to always look like a draft that just rolled out of the carriage of a typewriter.